 When management brought strikebreakers to the plant on a steamer along the Ohio River, strikers fired their rifles at the steamer and it fled to the opposite shore.
 Soon, there were more skirmishes when the company brought in hundreds of deputy sheriffs and state constables.
 One striker was killed at the plant entrance, and 5,000 mourners marched in his funeral procession.

 The Pressed Steel Car workers received welcome support from other workers.
 Railway trainmen on lines leading into the city and the motormen on the local streetcar lines all refused to haul scabs.
 This solidarity was critical.
 In the end, the workers won what Lens called "a victory of towering proportions."
 As he recounted, management "agreed to end the pool system, raise wages by an immediate 5 percent and 10 percent more in 60 days, fire the remaining scabs and rehire all strikers."

 Eugene Debs correctly interpreted the workers' victory.
-He predicted the McKees Rock success would be "a harbinger of a new spirit among the unorganized, foreign-born workers in the mass production industries who can see here in McKees Rock the road on which they must travel—the road of industrial unionism."
+He predicted the McKees Rocks success would be "a harbinger of a new spirit among the unorganized, foreign-born workers in the mass production industries who can see here in McKees Rocks the road on which they must travel—the road of industrial unionism."

 McCollester, Charles, The Point of Pittsburgh.
 Battle of Homestead Foundation, 2008.
 Brody, David, Steelworkers in America: The Nonunion Era.
 Harper & Row, 1969.
 Lens, Sidney, The Labor Wars: From the Molly Maguires to the Sit-Downs.
 Haymarket Books, 2008.